cviorel/powerclicore-docker/README.md

 ﻿# Manage VMs using PowerCLI

-## Download the container from the docker hub:
+## Download the container from the docker hub

 ```sh
 docker pull vmware/powerclicore
 ```

-## To open an interactive Terminal and run:
+## Open an interactive Terminal and run

 ```sh
 docker run --rm -it vmware/powerclicore /bin/bash